AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CaexObjectWithReference_1/README.md

 CaexObjectWithReference&lt;T> Class
 ===================================
-AutomationML 2.1 APIBase class for all CAEX objects which may define a class to class relation referencing some base class.
+Base class for all CAEX objects which may define a class to class relation referencing some base class.

 Inheritance Hierarchy